 Introducing the ‘fifth quadrant’

 All the examples above have one thing in common.
 They are behaviours that reward-based trainers will frequently try to reduce by ignoring them.
 There are four other consequences for actively changing behaviour, sometimes referred to as “the four quadrants of operant learning”.
-If you want to know more about these and how to use them (or why to avoid using them!) you can find out more here, but for now I want to look at the other consequence – that of no consequence at all.
+If you want to know more about these and how to use them (or why to avoid using them!) you can find out more in the online course here, but for now I want to look at the other consequence – that of no consequence at all.
 The dog behaves and NOTHING changes.
 There’s no result.
 Nothing added, nothing taken away.
 Just…nothing.

 This is known in technical jargon as extinction: letting a behaviour die out because it has no effect on anything at all.
 I call it the ‘fifth quadrant’ because it changes behaviour by providing a sort of ‘non-consequence’ consequence, if that makes any sense!
 Not so many years ago it was the ‘go to’ of the reward-based trainer for getting rid of unwanted, nuisance behaviours.
 In some places it’s still recommended and used frequently.
 The unfortunate thing is, it’s a tricky tool to use.
 Often it has no effect on reducing the problem, or it actually makes the situation worse.
 Bugger.